 Disclaimer: This site contains affiliate links.
 As an amazon associate I earn from qualifying purchases.

-Recently I was working with a client who wanted help with some recipes that were SIBO friendly and low fodmap.
-I realized that I didn’t have many recipes that were 100 % SIBO friendly and low fodmap.
+Recently I was working with a client who wanted help with some SIBO diet recipes.
+I realized that I didn’t have many SIBO recipes that were 100 % SIBO friendly and low fodmap.

 In some way, all my current recipes had to be adapted except for these paleo chicken tenders thus I created this SIBO friendly stir fry recipe.